The author is not beholden to any company, lobby group, or government. *

 Wind turbines are very conspicuous; they have to be.
 They have to be built in windy places; this usually means either on the top of a ridge or close to the coast, perhaps both.
 They are very tall.
 Being tall and on top of ridge-lines means that they will quite probably be visible from forty or fifty kilometres, and the fact that they are moving most of the time only makes them more inclined to catch the observer's attention.
 Anyone who takes a disliking to them will be frequently reminded of their presence.

-It is also reasonable for people to object to a new source of noise.
+It is also reasonable for people to object to a new source of noise, and wind turbines do make some noise.

 Community-owned wind farms are